 - Connect your keyboard to a different USB port or to a different Mac.
-If this solves the problem, your Mac may need to be repaired.
-You should contact the seller via the conversation platform in your Back Market account.
+If this doesn't solve the problem, your Mac may need to be repaired.
+You should contact Back Market Customer Care via the 'Ask for help' in your Back Market account.

 - Connect a different keyboard to this Mac.
-If this solves the problem, you can write the seller explaining the test you made and ask for a new keyboard.
+If this doesn't solve the problem, you can contact Back Market Customer Care explaining the test you made and ask for a new keyboard.

 Your password is not recognized when logging in

 This might be due to a keyboard issue.
 The good news is that it’s easy to troubleshoot — just follow the steps below.

 - First thing first, make sure "caps lock” isn’t on

 - Make sure the current keyboard layout configuration corresponds to the one you have: